 • Combine the hot pepper flakes, hot pepper paste, soy sauce, 2 tablespoons of vegetable oil, black pepper, sugar, garlic, and ginger in a large bowl.
 Mix well.
 Add the chicken.
 Mix with a spoon until it’s evenly coated.

-• Heat a medium-sized oven-safe skillet (*Footnote 5) over medium-high heat.
+• Heat a 9" oven-safe skillet (*Footnote 5) over medium-high heat.
 Add the remaining 1 tablespoon of oil and the rice cakes.
 Cook for 3 to 4 minutes, turning with a spatula, until the edges of the rice cakes turn light golden.
 Transfer the rice cakes to a small bowl.

 • Add the chicken, salt, and 1/4 cup of water into the same skillet.
 Cover and cook, stirring occasionally, for 7 to 8 minutes.